 At all Key Stages, lessons are taught as five, 60 minute lessons per day.
 The timetable is organised on a fortnightly rotation.
-Whilst all lessons at Key Stages 3-4 are taught during periods 1-5, at Key Stage 5 in order to allow the greatest flexibility for students and to maintain a broad and balanced curriculum, subjects may be timetabled either at lunchtime or after school.
 To ensure the curriculum remains as broad as possible for as long as possible Clyst Vale Community College follows a three-year Key Stage 3 curriculum and a two-year Key Stage 4.